Lesson 2 of 8 - grow effective thinking and communication skills

 People who choose to overload themselves with responsibilities and tasks have lots of distractions to block inner awareness.
 So do people (i.e. false selves) who avoid journaling, meditating, and/or relaxing quietly in nature.
 Zen Buddhism and similar practices promote raising present-moment awareness.
 Paradox: you'll not experience the great benefit of awareness until you try it!

-3) Evolve your own clear definition of effective thinking, and practice using it to gauge your status and progress.
+3) Evolve your own definition of effective thinking, and practice using it to gauge your status and progress.
 Try saying your definition out loud now.
 Two signs of effective thinking and awareness are (a) feeling calm, centered, secure, and serene; and (b) consistent clarity on your current primary needs and potential ways to fill them.

 Option 4) Coach yourself to notice your body signals in all situations, and develop awareness of feelings that indicate false-self control.
 Conversely, notice how your body feels when your Self is guiding your other subselves and your thinking is effective.
 "Noticing" improves when you (a) breathe from your belly, and (b) ask yourself with an open mind "What am I feeling physically right now? in random and important situations.

 5) Practice viewing (a) personal and interpersonal "problems" as unfilled needs, and (b) each adult and child's non-emergency needs as being just as legitimate and worthy as yours.
 That will promote wanting to discern "What do you and I really need right now?"
-When true Selves are in the lead, discover-ing mutual current primary needs allows win-win problem solving if both people have reasonable fluency in using these communication skills.
+When true Selves are in the lead, discovering mutual current primary needs allows win-win problem solving if both people have reasonable fluency in using these communication skills.

 6) Regard all your emotions as useful signals about current needs.
 If your Inner Critic and/or Moralizer were trained to denounce anger, fear, shame, confusion, frustration, and guilt as bad or negative, they are (a) ignoring what your other subselves are trying to communicate, and (b) probably shaming them.
 That hinders inner-family harmony, and degrades your thinking!

 Note the difference between feeling an emotion and expressing it.
-When people label an emotion "bad" or "negative," they're usually referring to (a) related discomfort ("guilt feels bad") and (b) ways of expression ("When Chris gets angery s/he screams and gets physically violent.")
+When people label an emotion "bad" or "negative," they're usually referring to (a) related discomfort ("guilt feels bad") and (b) ways of expression ("When Chris gets angry s/he screams and gets physically violent.")
 This labeling promotes guilt and shame, and hinders effective communication and problem-solving.
 Accepting that all emotions are valuable rather than good or bad may be a core-attitude change.

 7) Learn and practice the seven communication skills in Lesson 2.
-Then use the skills and these communication-process terms to try "mapping" communication sequences between (a) conflicted sub-selves and (b) you and other people.
+Then use the skills and these communication-process terms to try "mapping" communication sequences between (a) conflicted subselves and (b) you and other people.
 Use awareness and mapping to spot situational and/or chronic in-effective thinking, so you can improve it.
 You can also use mapping to spot any of these common communication blocks - and then use the seven skills to resolve them!

 Option 8) Coach yourself and those you love to become fuzzy and "hand-grenade" word hunters.